 If you need help figuring out how to get your work featured, check out our blog post on how to get published.
 Here are some other easy and credible ways to build backlinks:

 - Get your business listing in local directories

 - Sign up for a business listing in wedding vendor directories—like Junebug Weddings

 - Pin your site content to Pinterest

-- Sign up for a Google Local Business Page (even if you describe yourself as a destination photographer)
+- Sign up for a Google Local Business Page even if you’re a destination photographer

-These 8 tips are really just scratching the surface when it comes to SEO.
-There are definitely more than 8 variables that Google uses to determine the credibility of your site for different search terms.
-Here are a few additional resources that you should check out if you want to read up on SEO:
+These 8 tips really scratch the surface when it comes to SEO for wedding photographers.
+There are more than 8 variables that Google uses to determine the credibility of your site for different search terms.
+Here are a few additional resources that you should check to learn more about SEO:

 Do any of these 8 tips stand out to you as a top priority for your website?
 Let us know below!

-It’s time to take full advantage of your website.
-It’s time to create a long-term marketing strategy that isn’t tied to the whims of a social media algorithm.
-It’s time to optimize your site with SEO for Wedding Photographers: ENROLL HERE
+It’s time to take full advantage of your website as a traffic driver for your business.
+Do that by creating a long-term marketing strategy that isn’t tied to the whims of a social media algorithm.
+Our course will help you optimize your site with SEO for Wedding Photographers.